WayneMRoseberry/apidumper/README.md

   - Occurrence count for each property
   - Number of distinct values
   - Example values for each data type
-  - Inferred data types for string properties (detects integer, float, boolean, date, time, datetime)
+  - Inferred data types for string properties (detects integer, float, boolean, date, time, datetime, guid)
   - Shows comma-separated list when a property contains multiple inferred types
-  - Min and max values for each inferred data type
+  - Min and max values for all data types (numbers, strings with inferred types, booleans)
   - Optional distinct values dump for specified properties (as JSON arrays)
 - Includes comprehensive error handling for various HTTP and network errors
 - Uses Apache HttpClient 4.5.14 for HTTP client functionality (Java 8 compatible)